 ‘As far as restaurants go, this could very well be my first choice.
 It’s Isaan food, from the northeast of the country.
 I’m especially fond of the curries and the grilled meats,’ says Thompson.
 This Bangrak district restaurant does nose-to-tail dining, with highlights including rice noodles with pig’s brain, and oxtail braised in herb stock and cassia leaves.

+The next stop on Thompson’s Bangkok food tour is Yaowarat Road.
 The main artery of Chinatown is rammed with family-run hawker stalls, making it the capital’s capital of street food.
 Two dishes in particular are worth seeking out: oyster omelette and duck smoked over sugar cane.
 Picking where you eat is a matter of sizing up the queues: ‘If a stall’s busy, it’s busy for a reason.’
 Regulars are said to patronise their favourite stall only if it’s being tended by the most seasoned member of the family.

 Samsen runs parallel to the Chao Phraya river and, like Yaowarat, is a street food funfair.
 Stir-fried noodles are a particular draw.
 Durian lovers – and Thompson counts himself among them – flock here when they’re in season, from April to June, though the less enamoured have likened it to ‘eating blancmange in the toilet’.